OpenEvalProject/evals/manuscripts/elife-70608/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/70608/elife-70608-fig8-v2.jpg)

 **Figure 8.:** Choroids were isolated from normal chicken eyes and were incubated with the indicated concentrations of L-arg for 24 hr.
 KCl (50 mM) was added to some cultures to depolarize cell membranes.
 (A) IL-6 gene expression was significantly increased in choroids following incubation in 5 mM L-arg in the presence of 50 mM KCl (*p=0.0188, Mann-Whitney test, n=9 choroids in each group).
 (B) Dose response for the effect of L-arg on IL-6 gene expression.
 IL-6 gene expression was significantly increased in choroids following incubation in 5 mM L-arginine in the presence of 50 mM KCl (*p=0.04, Mann-Whitney test, n=9 choroids in each group).
-IL-6, interleukin-6.Figure 8—source data 1.
+IL-6, interleukin-6.

-## Atropine stimulates choroidal IL-6 transcription
+### Atropine stimulates choroidal IL-6 transcription

 Atropine has been shown to be clinically effective at reducing myopia progression in clinical trials (Upadhyay and Beuerman, 2020) and in avian and mammalian animal models of myopia, although the mechanism of action is poorly understood (Whatham et al., 2019; McBrien et al., 1993).
 Therefore, we examined the effect of atropine on choroidal IL-6 transcription in chicks undergoing FDM (Figure 9).
 Intravitreally delivered atropine (240 nmol/eye) significantly increased choroidal IL-6 mRNA in form deprived eyes as compared with vehicle-treated form deprived eyes (↑4.16-fold ±5.66 sd, p=0.0498, Mann-Whitney U-test), when measured 6 hr following atropine administration (Figure 9A).
 Interestingly, application of atropine (0.1%) directly to isolated chick choroids stimulated IL-6 gene expression (↑4.75-fold ±5.80 sd, p=0.0092, Student’s t-test) (Figure 9B).
 Protein expression of IL-6 was also significantly increased in isolated choroids following incubation with 0.1% atropine, compared to that of choroids incubated in culture medium alone (p=0.0491; Mann-Whitney U-test) (Figure 9C).

 ![Figure 9.](https://cdn.elifesciences.org/articles/70608/elife-70608-fig9-v2.jpg)

 **Figure 9.:** (A) Intravitreal injection of atropine (240 nmol/eye) into chick eyes following 14 days of form deprivation (myopic eyes) increased IL-6 mRNA levels compared to myopic eyes receiving vehicle only (PBS) (*p=0.0498, Mann-Whitney U-test, n=18).
 (B) Incubation of chicken choroids in organ culture with 0.15 atropine for 24 hr significantly increased choroidal IL-6 gene expression (**p=0.0092, Student’s t-test, n=16).
 (C) IL-6 protein concentrations were significantly increased in choroid culture supernatants following incubation with 0.1% atropine (*p=0.0491, Mann-Whitney U-test, n=10 choroids in each group).
-IL-6, interleukin-6.Figure 9—source data 1.
+IL-6, interleukin-6.

 ## Discussion